jerrykrinock/ScriptView/ReadMe.markdown

 ScriptViewDemo.app is an AppleScript which shows how to use the ScriptView.

+* Who Should Use It

+AppleScripters may simply reverse-engineer or copy and modify ScriptViewDemo.app as described below.
+That's really the only file (actually it's a bundle) that you need.
+Xcoders may modify the ScriptView.app application if they want to change some of its behavior.

 * System Requirements

 The ScriptView app, and this demo AppleScript, require Mac OS X 10.5 or later.
 They will run in ppc, i386 or x86_64 architecture.
 (The 'applet' executable in the ScriptViewDemo.app bundle has been hand-crafted with lipo to contain all three architectures.)